What is Autophagy?

 Here are 10 foods and compounds you should be focusing on: -

 i) Mushrooms contain a polyamine called spermidine which inhibits acetyltransferases, thus enhancing cellular cleanup and supporting longevity.
-Studies show spermadine can extend lifespan and improve cognitive and heart health.
+Studies show spermadine can extend your lifespan and improve cognitive and heart health.

 iii) Curcumin (from Turmeric) enhances autophagy by upregulating Beclin-1 and LC3-II/I, while modulating the AKT/mTOR pathway, and is noted for its ability to cross the blood-brain barrier.

 iv) Vitamin D plays a critical role in regulating autophagy; it activates autophagy through both genomic (via the Vitamin D Receptor, VDR) and non-genomic signaling pathways.
-Vitamin D downregulates mTOR, a key inhibitor of autophagy.
+Vitamin D down regulates mTOR, a key inhibitor of autophagy.

 v) Fisetin, found in strawberries, onions, apples, mangoes and cucumbers activates autophagy via p8-dependent pathways and AMPK, supporting cognitive function and cellular renewal.